-- Parents/carers
+- Parents/carers:

-- Pupil
+- Pupil;

-- Class teacher
+- · Class teacher;

-- SENCO
+- SENCO:

-- Social Care
+- Social Care;

-- Health professionals
+- Health professionals;

-- Local Authority special educational needs professionals
+- Local Authority special educational needs professionals or any other relevant outside agencies.

 Information will be gathered relating to the current provision and a summary of any action points taken; the preliminary outcomes set the basis of the profile.
-A decision will be made by a group of people from education, health and social care about whether the pupil is eligible for an EHC Plan.
-Parents/carers have the right to appeal against a decision not to initiate a Statutory Assessment leading to an EHC Plan.
+A decision will be made by a group of people from education, health and social care about whether the pupil is eligible for an EHCP.
+Parents/carers have the right to appeal against a decision not to initiate a Statutory Assessment leading to an EHCP.

-Education, Health and Care Plans (EHC Plan)
+Education, Health and Care Plans (EHCP)

-- 1. Following Statutory Assessment, an EHC Plan will be provided by Essex County Council, if it is decided that the needs of an individual are not being met by the support that is ordinarily available.
-Both staff in school, parents/carers and pupils will be involved in developing and producing the plan. - 2.
-Parents/carers have the right to appeal against the content of the EHC Plan.
-They may also appeal against the school named in the Plan if it differs from their preferred choice.

-3. Once the EHC Plan has been completed and agreed, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents/carers and the pupil.
-The Annual Personal Review enables provision for the pupil to be evaluated and, where appropriate, for changes to be put in place.
+- 1. Following Statutory Assessment, an EHCP will be provided by Essex County Council, if it is decided that the needs of an individual are not being met by the support that is ordinarily available.
+Both staff in school, parents/carers and pupils will be involved in developing and producing the plan, including the right to request a personal budget. - 2.
+Parents/carers have the right to appeal against the content of the EHCP.
+They may also appeal against the school named in the Plan if it differs from their preferred choice. - 3.
+Once the EHCP has been completed and agreed, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents/carers and the pupil.
+The Annual Personal Review enables provision for the pupil to be evaluated and, where appropriate, for changes to be put in place, including the request for a personal budget.